Zand dynasty

 The reign of its most important ruler, Karim Khan, was marked by prosperity and peace.
-With its capital at Shiraz, arts and architecture flourished under Karim Khan's reign, with some themes in architecture being revived from the nearby sites of the Achaemenid (550–330 BC) and Sasanian (224–651 AD) era's of pre-Islamic Iran.
+With its capital at Shiraz, arts and architecture flourished under Karim Khan's reign, with some themes in architecture being revived from nearby sites of pre-Islamic Achaemenid (550–330 BC) and Sasanian (224–651 AD) eras.
 The tombs of the medieval Persian poets Hafez and Saadi Shirazi were also renovated by Karim Khan.
 Distinctive Zand art which was produced at the behest of the Zand rulers became the foundation of later Qajar arts and crafts.
-Following the death of Karim Khan, Zand Iran went into decline due to internal disputes amongst members of the Zand dynasty.
+Following Karim Khan's death, Zand Iran went into decline due to internal disputes amongst members of the Zand dynasty.
 Its final ruler, Lotf Ali Khan Zand (r.
 1789–1794), was eventually executed by Agha Mohammad Khan Qajar (r.
 1789–1797) in 1794.

 As noted by The Oxford Dictionary of Islam, "Karim Khan Zand holds an enduring reputation as the most humane Iranian ruler of the Islamic era".
-When following the Islamic Revolution of 1979 the names of the past rulers of Iran became a taboo, the citizens of Shiraz refused to rename the Karim Khan Zand and Lotf Ali Khan Zand streets, the two main streets of Shiraz.
+When, following the Islamic Revolution of 1979, names of Iran's past rulers became taboo, citizens of Shiraz refused to rename the Karim Khan Zand and Lotf Ali Khan Zand streets, the two main streets of Shiraz.

+Name

+Since the Safavid era, Mamâlek-e Mahruse-ye Irân (Guarded Domains of Iran) was the common and official name of Iran.
+The idea of the Guarded Domains illustrated a feeling of territorial and political uniformity in a society where the Persian language, culture, monarchy, and Shia Islam became integral elements of the developing national identity.
+The concept presumably had started to form under the Mongol Ilkhanate in the late 13th-century, a period in which regional actions, trade, written culture, and partly Shia Islam, contributed to the establishment of the early modern Persianate world.